 The concept of electronegativity was 1st introduced by the American chemist Linus Pauling in 1932; His scale known as The Pauling Scale measures the electronegativity of an element, within a scale from 0.7 to 4.
 Electronegativity increases from left to right and down each column on the periodic table.
 The higher the value of the electronegativity, the more strongly that element attracts the shared electrons.
 Fluorine (F) is the most electronegative element, with an electronegativity of 3.98. while Cesium (Cs) is the least electronegative element with an electronegativity of 0.79.

-THE POLAR BOND = occurs between 2 or more atoms, if the atoms have significantly different electronegativities (more than 0.4).
+THE POLAR BOND = occurs between 2 or more non-metal atoms (similar or different), if the atoms have significantly different electronegativities (more than 0.4).

 EXAMPLES OF COVALENT NETWORK SOLIDS.

-Another most common example of CN solid is the 3 different arrangements of carbon, namely: Diamond, graphite and fullerene (Fig. 4 a, b & c).
+Another most common example of CN solid is the 3 different arrangements of carbon, namely: Diamond, Graphite and Fullerene (Fig. 4 a, b & c).
 While these 3 materials are made of the same very simple component – just carbon atoms – their appearance and behavior are completely different because of the different types of bonding in the solids.
-Graphite for instance is an exceptional example, composed of planar sheets of covalent crystals that are held together in layers by noncovalent forces.
-Unlike typical covalent solids, graphite is very soft and electrically conductive.This ability of a single element to form multiple solids with different crystalline arrangements is called allotropy.
+Graphite for instance is an exceptional example, it is a 2D network solid composed of planar sheets of covalent crystals that are held together in layers by non-covalent forces.
+These layers are relatively slippery and can slide past each other.
+For this reason, unlike typical covalent solids, graphite is very soft and electrically conductive.This ability of a single element to form solids with different crystalline arrangements is called allotropy.

 Covalent Network Solids include also crystals of some other nonmetals, and some covalent compounds such as silicon carbide (carborundum, the abrasive on sandpaper).
 Amethysts, rubies, sapphire and many other minerals have networks of covalent bonds.